Skip to content

 Daily Budget for Backpacking Greece

-Greece is a well known tourist destination in the whole world.
-It has its different seasons and different prices.
-Overall costs in Greece are pretty affordable, not overly expensive.
-However, you might be shocked when you see prices during the peak season on the islands.
+Greece is a well-known tourist destination in the whole world.
+It has different seasons and different prices.
+Overall, costs in Greece are pretty affordable, not overly expensive.
+However, you might be shocked when you see prices on the islands during the peak season.

-A tight budget traveler should keep Greece’s travel budget around 25€ per day.
-On that occasion, you have to stay in a budget hostel, do Couchsurfing, or wild camping.
+A tight-budget traveler should keep Greece’s travel budget around 25€ per day.
+On that occasion, you must stay in a budget hostel, go Couchsurfing, or wild camping.
 Make meals by yourself or have some street food Gyros.
-Many cities or any other tourist places can mostly be discovered on foot.
-Between longer distances use public transport, or hitchhiking while backpacking around Greece.
+Many cities or other tourist places can mostly be discovered on foot.
+Between longer distances, use public transport or hitchhiking while backpacking around Greece.

 A rational backpacker who wants to have a bit more comfort should start with a daily budget of 45€.
 On that occasion, you would stay in an average hostel.
-Have a Greek cuisine experience in restaurants for a while.
-Also eating street foods like gyros.
-Using reasonable public transportation.
-Also, have a budget to enjoy some attractions while backpacking Greece.
+You can treat yourself to a Greek cuisine experience in restaurants for a while.
+Also, eating street foods like gyros and using reasonable public transportation.
+Also, have a budget to enjoy some attractions while backpacking in Greece.

-A mid-range traveler who wants to have even more comfort and privacy with private rooms should start with a daily budget of 70€.
-On that occasion, while backpacking Greece you can have a private room in a mid-range hotel, experience some local cuisine in restaurants, move around with public transport and seek attractions daily.
+A mid-range traveler who wants even more comfort and privacy with private rooms should start with a daily budget 70€.
+On that occasion, while backpacking Greece, you can have a private room in a mid-range hotel, experience some local cuisine in restaurants, move around with public transport, and seek attractions daily.

 Greek Language